mentorLAB/blog-mtn/README.md

 This axios request will be in a method you will make called `search`.

-The enpoint will be at `/api/blogs`.
+The endpoint will be at `/api/blogs`.

 You are going to append a query to the end of the endpoint.